 Additionally, DNS64 is not able to do IPv6 address synthesis for nodes running validating DNSSEC-enabled DNS resolvers, but instead the synthesis must be done by the nodes themselves.
 In order to perform IPv6 synthesis, nodes have to learn the IPv6 prefix(es) used on the access network for protocol translation.
-The prefixes, which may be Network Specific Prefixes (NSP) or Well-Known Prefixes (WKP) [RFC6052], are referred in this document as Pref64::/n [RFC6146].
+A prefix, which may be a Network Specific Prefix (NSP) or Well-Known Prefix (WKP) [RFC6052], is referred to in this document as Pref64::/n [RFC6146].